Luderio/javascript-algorithms/problem-5/problem-5.md

 - The formula will be: **_C(m + n - 2, n - 1) = (from i = 1 to n) (total - n + i) / i_** or **_C(m + n - 2, m - 1) = (from i = 1 to m) (total - m + i) / i_** (which ever axis (_m_ or _n_) is smaller)
 - Has **Big O Time Complexity** of: **_O(min(m, n))_** or **_Linear Time Complexity_**
 - Has **Big O Space Complexity** of: **_O(1)_** or **_Constant Space Complexity_**
+- PITFALL: Binomial (multiplicative) can drift for large values unless you use BigInt or GCD reduction.

 ```javascript
 function gridTraveler(m, n) {